Skip to Content

 9. The Power of Large Numbers

-Dedicated Facebook Groups can help you partner with other travelers who are either in the planning stages or already on one of the islands seeking travel mates.
+Dedicated Facebook Groups can help you partner with travelers either in the planning stages or already on one of the islands seeking travel mates.

-The most significant benefit to teaming up is the vast reduction in the cost of renting a vehicle, which immediately unlocks the opportunity of exploring the remotest sections of the islands.
+The most significant benefit of teaming up is the vast reduction in the cost of renting a vehicle, which immediately unlocks the opportunity to explore the remotest sections of the islands.
+If you get along, you can also save on accommodations when they're priced per room.

 Planning a trip?
 Go Backpacking recommends: